duttaprat/PPI_Generative/README.md

 - Dr. Sriparna Saha

 ## Contribution
-This work currently is under revision in [Bioinformatics](https://academic.oup.com/bioinformatics).
+This work currently is under revision in [Scientific Reports](https://www.nature.com/srep/).
 For use the code or the preprocessed dataset, please open an issue first to discuss what you would like to do.
 Also you can contact to the corresponding author Pratik Dutta (pratik.pcs16@iitp.ac.in )